 Nebraska requires no state-specific filing, so franchisors can sell here as soon as their federal FDD is finalized.
 There's no registration timing decision to make beyond your overall FDD readiness.

-Thirty minutes with someone who's built franchise systems for 30 years.
+Forty-five minutes with someone who's built franchise systems for 30 years.
 We'll look at your business, your timeline, and what it'll take to be selling franchises in Nebraska — without the sales pitch.